Madeira travel report: Levadas, Funchal & weather tips

-My Madeira travel report After a week on the flower island in the Atlantic – and I'll say it straight away: Madeira surprised me more than any other European destination so far.
+My Madeira Travelogue After a week on the flower island in the Atlantic – and I'll say it straight away: Madeira surprised me more than any other European destination so far.
 The island is a paradise for hikers, drone photographers, and anyone looking for spectacular landscapes away from the crowds.
-In January 2024, I visited the famous Levada hikes, explored the dramatic cliffs and the bustling city of Funchal – with the DJI Mini 4 Pro drone in his backpack, capturing perspectives that are not possible from any hiking trail.
+In January 2024, I visited the famous Levada-Hikes, the dramatic cliffs and the bustling Funchal explored – with the DJI Mini 4 Pro A drone in a backpack, capturing perspectives that are not possible from any hiking trail.

-What makes Madeira so special: On an area smaller than Hamburg, the island combines subtropical laurel forests (UNESCO World Heritage Site), volcanic peaks over 1,800m high, dramatic cliffs and one of the world's most unique irrigation systems – the Levadas.
-These hundreds of kilometers of 15th-century waterways have been converted into hiking trails, leading through landscapes otherwise only found in New Zealand or the Azores.
-Whether you're looking for the most beautiful levada hike are looking for information on how many days you should plan for Madeira, or practical tips You need information about rental cars and costs – you'll find everything here.
+What makes Madeira so special: On an area smaller than Hamburg, the island combines subtropical laurel forests (a UNESCO World Heritage Site), volcanic peaks over 1,800 meters high, dramatic cliffs, and one of the world's most unique irrigation systems – the levadas.
+These hundreds of kilometers of water channels, dating back to the 15th century, have been converted into hiking trails and lead through landscapes otherwise only found in New Zealand or the Azores.
+Whether you're looking for the most beautiful levada hike, want to know how many days you should plan for Madeira, or need practical tips on car rentals and costs – you'll find everything here.

-Funchal – Madeira's charming capital city from the air and on the ground
+Funchal sights: Madeira's charming capital from the air

-Funchal It is the perfect starting point for any Madeira trip.
-The city of 100,000 inhabitants nestles against the coast like an amphitheater and offers a blend of colonial history, vibrant gastronomy, and spectacular views.
-Old Town Zona Velha With its brightly painted doors (an art project that has transformed the once run-down alley into an open-air gallery), it is a photographic highlight.
+Funchal is the perfect starting point for any Madeira trip.
+This city of 100,000 inhabitants nestles amphitheatre-like against the coast and offers a blend of colonial history, vibrant cuisine, and spectacular views.
+The old town, Zona Velha, with its brightly painted doors (an art project that has transformed the once dilapidated alleyway into an open-air gallery), is a photographer's dream.

-The Cable car to Monte The Funchal cable car offers a breathtaking panoramic view of the city and harbor during its 15-minute ride.
-At the top, the Monte Palace tropical garden and the famous...
-Toboggan rides – a tradition dating back to 1850, where two drivers push you down the steep road in a wicker basket.
-Tacky?
+The cable car to Monte (Teleférico do Funchal) offers a breathtaking panoramic view of the city and harbor during the 15-minute ride.
+Once at the top, the tropical Monte Palace gardens and the famous toboggan rides await – a tradition dating back to 1850, where two drivers push you down the steep street in a wicker basket.
+Kitsch?
 Yes.
 Still fun?
-Definitely.
+Absolutely.

-Culinary Funchal is a dream: The Mercado dos Lavradores The farmers' market overflows with exotic fruits that don't grow on the European mainland – pineapple bananas, passion fruit, Monstera deliciosa.
-The national dish Espetada (Beef skewer on bay wood) can be found in the restaurants of the old town for €12-18.
+Funchal is a culinary dream: The Mercado dos Lavradores (farmers' market) overflows with exotic fruits not found on the European mainland – pineapple bananas, passion fruit, Monstera deliciosa.
+The national dish, Espetada (beef skewers on bay wood), can be found in restaurants in the old town for €12-18.

-Here is my personal ranking of most beautiful levada hikes:
+Here is my personal ranking of the most beautiful levada hikes:

 1. Levada das 25 Fontes & Risco Waterfall (Top recommendation)